WATERWISE

 • Val d'Ursé (Deployment site)

-The Val d'Ursé catchment, part of the Val Poschiavo Valley, is located in the Bernina range in Canton Grisons, South-East Switzerland.
+The Val d'Ursé catchment, part of the Val Poschiavo Valley, is located in the Bernina range in Canton Grisons, south-east Switzerland.
 This region, nestled within the high alpine environment, is characterized by temperate Alpine climate.
 The hydrology of the catchment is shaped by both seasonal precipitation and the dynamics of snowpack melt, which recharge the aquifer systems.
 The catchment’s stream baseflow is sustained by a highly capacitive groundwater system, primarily hosted within quaternary deposits such as talus moraine and debris, but also through a deeper fractured bedrock aquifer.
 Snowmelt serves as the principal source of recharge for these aquifers.
 Permafrost presence and rock glaciers further influence the recharge dynamics, controlling seasonal flow variations.
 The local hydrology is highly sensitive to climate change, which poses significant challenges to the pristine biodiversity and aquatic ecosystems typical of high alpine settings.
 In addition to its environmental importance, the catchment supports pastoral activities, mainly involving sheeps and donkeys.
-The Ursé stream supplies water to the Poschiavino river, on whose banks the town of Poschiavo lies.
-It further feeds the Adda and the Po river, providing critical transnational socio-economic benefits.
+The Ursé stream supplies water to the Poschiavino river, on whose banks the town of poschiavo lies.
+It further feeds the Adda and the Pô river, providing critical transnational socio-economic benefits.
 One of the unique specificity of the Alp-Canfinal catchment is the presence of deep boreholes that provide valuable insights into deep groundwater recharge and discharge processes.
 These boreholes, part of a larger monitoring network established for the Lago Bianco pump storage project, are equipped with pressure and temperature sensors at various depths.
 For instance, time series data from borehole KB4, measured at depths of 125 and 145 meters, reveal significant hydraulic head variations, with up to 40 meters of head change between baseflow and snowmelt peaks.
 This information is essential for calibrating hydrological models that will help the team of Waterwise predict the future evolution of the catchment in response to climate change.
+Main challenges biodiversity protection, hydropower, water supply, farming/Pastoralism, tourism (hiking) Monitored variables streamflow data, piezometric data, spring dynamics, local climate data, detailled maps of stream/wetland network, detailled geological map, water geochemical data, cryopshere, stream conductivity temperature, gormophology/connectivity stream network, geophysics

 • Contamines Montjoie